John P. Peters: Career

 He returned to New York after the war and held positions of instructor of medicine at Cornell Medical College and Adjunct assistant physician to Bellevue Hospital, New York.

 He received the appointment of associate professor of Medicine at Vanderbilt University in July, 1920, but was granted a leave of absence for the first year while the medical school was being re-organized.
 He spent this year under the tutelage of Dr. D.D.Van Slyke at the Hospital of the Rockefeller Institute.
 He continued to collaborate with Dr. Van Slyke and together they published the landmark book, Quantitative Clinical Chemistry in 2 volumes in 1931.

-The job at Vanderbilt was delayed another year so he resigned his position there and in July, 1921, accepted a position of Associate Professor of Medicine at Yale where he remained until his death in 1955.
+The job at Vanderbilt was delayed another year so he resigned that position and in July, 1921, accepted a position of Associate Professor of Medicine at Yale where he remained until his death in 1955.

 In 1927, he was promoted to full professor and in January of 1928, he was appointed John Slade Ely Professor of Medicine and held this position until his death in 1955.
 He established a research program in metabolism. built up the clinical laboratory and was at the forefront of clinicians who “understood the basic knowledge of physics and chemistry that underlay their usefulness in the treatment of human disease”.

 He published over 200 articles spanning a wide range of “contributions to the understanding of diseases of metabolism; electrolyte and acid base equilibrium; nephritis; water exchange; the interrelation of proteins, carbohydrates, and lipids in metabolism; the role of the thyroid in health and disease; medical education; and the role of the government in medical care”.

 He co-authored Quantitative Clinical Chemistry, Volumes 1 and 2 with D.D.
 Van Slyke in 1931, and authored Body Water in 1935.
 “Every medical student, whether he knows it or not, is a student of Peters,” wrote Donald D. Van Slyke.
 “His contributions to the pathologic physiology of the circulatory, respiratory, excretory and endocrine systems, of the metabolism of proteins, fats, carbohydrates, electrolytes and water have been integrated into the science of medicine.”

 Each year, the American Society of Nephrology gives out “The John P. Peters Award which recognizes individuals who have made substantial research contributions to the discipline of nephrology and have sustained achievements in one or more domains of academic medicine including clinical care, education and leadership.”